The 10 Best Freediving Books

 Manual of Freediving by Umberto Pelizzari

 Our list starts with the two must-read books by Umberto Pelizzari, the famous Italian sportsman, champion, and teacher in freediving.
-As described in our article about the history of freediving, he during his life has set many freediving world records exploring the human in the deep water.
-Manual of Freediving is the first book we want to recommend, as it’s considered as Bible by many freedivers.
-The format of the manual helps you to easily find what you are looking for.
-Being the only book of its kind, it is considered as the industry standard.
+As described in our article about the history of freediving, he, during his life, has set many freediving world records exploring humans in deep water.
+The Manual of Freediving is the first book we want to recommend, as it’s considered a Freediving Bible by many freedivers.
+The manual format helps you find what you are looking for easily.
+It is considered the industry standard as the only book of its kind.
 Designed not specifically to entertain but rather to educate, the book starts with an interesting overview of the history of the sport.
 You also can find many details of the physiology involved, special finning techniques, and efficient training suggestions.
 It also includes useful drawings of underwater and onshore exercises to improve lung capacity.
-This book can be the perfect stepping stone to guide beginners and also must be on the shelf of every serious freediver.
+This book can be the perfect stepping stone to guide beginners and must be on every serious freediver’s shelf.

 Manual of Freediving by Umberto Pelizzari